Ayurvedic Kansa Vatki (KV) Foot Massage

 Course topics include an introduction to Ayurveda, how to determine your Ayurvedic constitution (dosha) and you will give and receive the KV treatment twice on the day.

 Most books and websites on Ayurveda offer questionnaires that can be used to determine your mind/body constitution (Ayurvedic ‘dosha’).
+You can read more about this fabulous treatment here.

 The content of this one-day course includes: